dreamgrove/dreamgrove/content/balance/Raidbots-Guide.md

 </div>

 The advanced option can be used for any sim if you know how to use it.
 Unlike the other options, advanced does not have the dropdown menus for the expansion options.
-You have to manually input them, otherwise the default will be automatically chosen.
-All of the expansion options can be found [here](https://github.com/simulationcraft/simc/wiki/ExpansionOptions).
+You have to manually input them, otherwise the default will be automatically chosen. <br>All of the expansion options can be found [here](https://github.com/simulationcraft/simc/wiki/ExpansionOptions).
-All of the druid options can be found [here](https://github.com/simulationcraft/simc/wiki/Druids)
+<br>All of the druid options can be found [here](https://github.com/simulationcraft/simc/wiki/Druids).

 Here are some of the options specifically for Balance druid which lets you configure settings like how much pulsar/OB stacks you will have on pull.
 ```